anywhichway/lazui/docs/lazui.md

   - retrieve the server copy of the data
   - If there is a server copy
     - If a timeout value on the server copy is less than or equal to the server time
-      - respond with 404
+      - Respond with 404
+    - Else
-    - Else respond with 200 and server copy
+      - Respond with 200 and server copy
   - Else Respond with 404
 - Otherwise, for `put` and `post`
   - If `timeout` from the browser copy is less than or equal to the current server time
     - delete the `^.timeout` on the browser copy
   - If the `mtime` received from the browser is greater than that on the server
-    - wait until the server time matches the `mtime` from the browser
+    - wait until server time matches the `mtime` from the browser (prevents spoofing, penalizes requestor with delay)
   - If the `mtime` for an update is less than or equal to that on the server
     - retrieve the server copy of the data
-    - set browser copy `mtime` to its current time
+    - set browser copy `mtime` to server current time
     - If there is no current server copy
       - create a server copy using the browser data
     - Else
       - update the server copy using the browser data
-    - respond with 200 and server copy
+    - Respond with 200 and server copy

 There are some security issues with the above, browser requests can completely overwrite data or make it look like it is gone by making delete requests, but there are limits to what can be achieved without writing JavaScript.